skip to Main Content

 As adorable as puppies are, anyone who’s ever had a new puppy in the house knows they love getting into things they’re not supposed to.
 Anything’s fair game, and everything they see is something new to sniff, investigate, and (usually) chew.
 However, even adult dogs can get in on the mischief.

 If a curious pup eats a plant that’s toxic or poisonous to dogs, it could cause stomach upsets or seizures.
-It certain situations it could even be fatal.
-This is why it’s so important for you to make sure that any plants in and around your house are plants safe for dogs so your furry companions can stay safe and healthy.
+In certain situations, it could even be fatal.
+This is why it’s so important for you to ensure that any plants in and around your house are safe for dogs so your furry companions can stay safe and healthy.

-NOTE: If you suspect your pup has eaten something toxic or poisonous, please call ASPCA Animal Poison Control at (888) 426-4435.
+NOTE: If you suspect your pup has any poisonous plants, please call ASPCA Animal Poison Control at (888) 426-4435.
 A veterinarian will be helping you, so a consultation fee may apply.

 Pin me!